eth-sri/Nice2Predict/README.md

 by default the usage of factor features in Nice2Predict is enabled, however if you wish to disable it you can launch the training with the following command:

-> bin/training/train -use_factors=false
+> bazel run //src/training/train -use_factors=false

 ## Predicting properties

 To predict properties for new programs, start a server after a model was trained:

+> bazel run //src/server/nice2serverproto --logtostderr

+To run old JsonRPC API:
-> bin/server/nice2server --logtostderr
+> bazel run //src/server/nice2server --logtostderr

-Then, the server will predict properties for programs given in JsonRPC format.
 One can debug and observe deobfuscation from the viewer available in the viewer/viewer.html .